© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cwm-Clais Castle Mound is a scheduled monument protected by Cadw under reference GM289.
 View the official record →

-Cwm-Clais Castle Mound is a motte situated in Wales, representing a form of early medieval fortification typical of the Norman period.
+Cwm-Clais Castle Mound is a medieval motte located in Wales, designated as a scheduled ancient monument under Cadw reference GM289.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM289.

 Cwm-Clais Castle Mound dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cwm-Clais Castle Mound is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM289.